-NICE DCV is a high-performant remote 2D/3D visualization technology which is free to use on AWS EC2 instances.
+NICE DCV is a high-end remote 2D/3D desktop technology which is free to use on AWS EC2 instances.
 EC2 offers instances with GPUs and without.
-We will explain the steps necessary to get DCV running on Linux and Windows on the EC2 instance you have selected.
+Below we explain the steps how to install and run NICE DCV on AWS EC2 using an AMI to get DCV running on Windows and Linux on the EC2 instance you have selected.

 We will first look at how to get DCV on Linux running in EC2 – see below for DCV on Windows in EC2.